dereuromark/cakephp-tinyauth/docs/AuthenticationPlugin.md

 For all the rest just follow the plugin's documentation.

-Then you use the [Authentication documention](Authentication.md) to fill your config file.
+Then you use the [Authentication documention](Authentication.md) to fill your INI config file.